rcc-uchicago/genetic-data-analysis-1/README.md

 bring a laptop with a Mac, Linux, or Windows operating system that they have administrative privileges on.

+## Notes on data files

++ 1kg.pop describes the population labels used in the 1000 Genomes data.
+This information comes from Supplementary Table 1 of the most recent 1000 Genomes paper (Nature, 2015, doi:10.1038/nature15393).

++ omni_samples.20141118.panel was downloaded from this FTP location: ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/supporting/
+  hd_genotype_chip

++ 20140625_related_individuals.txt was downloaded from this FTP
+  location: ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502.
+This
+  file gives information about the 31 genotype samples that were found to be closely related.
+The columns in the file from left to right
+  are: (1) sample; (2) population; (3) gender; and (4) reason for
+  exclusion.

 ## Other information

 + This workshop attempts to apply elements of the [Software Carpentry